KarolCee/Retinal-Vessel-Segmentation/README.md

 1. Adaptive thresholding
 1. Binary erosion

-#### Right - how it supposed to look, left - how it looks using aforementioned techniques:
+#### Left - how it supposed to look, Right - how it looks using aforementioned techniques:
 ![](results_image_processing/14_h.JPG)
 ### How it works (machine learning):
 1. Leave only green channel